Radiative first-order phase transitions to next-to-next-to-leading order

-\sectioninline{Introduction} A first-order phase transition at the electroweak scale would have far-reaching consequences for the early universe, for example by triggering baryogenesis \cite{Kuzmin:1985mm}, and thereby explain the matter-antimatter asymmetry.
-In general such a violent transition would echo across the universe; leaving a stochastic background of gravitational waves in its wake.
+\sectioninline{Introduction} \fontdimen2\font=0.6ex A cosmological first-order phase transition would have far-reaching consequences for the early universe.
+Not only could the transition trigger electroweak baryogenesis \cite{Kuzmin:1985mm}, and thereby explain the matter-antimatter asymmetry, but the violent transition would echo across the universe; leaving a stochastic background of gravitational waves in its wake.
 This makes searching for the telltale spectral shape \cite{Hindmarsh:2017gnf} a key scientific objective of current and planned gravitational wave observatories \cite{NANOGrav:2020bcs, LISA:2017pwj, DECIGO:2011zz, Taiji:2018tsw, AEDGE:2019nxb}.
 Besides giving clear evidence for a first-order transition, a detected signal would constrain models of dark matter \cite{Schwaller:2015tja, Croon:2018erz}, baryogenesis \cite{Vaskonen:2016yiu}, inflation \cite{Addazi:2018nzm} and grand unification \cite{Croon:2018kqn}.

 Yet current tools have a hard time making reliable predictions, particularly so for phase transitions which are \emph{radiatively induced}, \footnote{We here use the term ``radiative'' to denote radiative corrections from energy scales much lower than the temperature.} where perturbative calculations often cannot distinguish between first-order, second-order, and crossover transitions.
 Alternatively, lattice Monte-Carlo simulations can provide quantitatively reliable predictions, up to (small) statistical uncertainties.
 But they are slow, typically requiring thousands of CPU hours to accurately determine the thermodynamics of a single parameter point.